 Local Faves and Familiar Names: We’re Not Messing Around

 From the vinyl booth to the white tablecloth, we’ve got all your dining options covered.
 St. Joseph’s restaurant scene is diverse and surprising, with local talent set alongside comfy stand-bys.
 Downtown, check out Cajun cuisine in a warehouse building at Boudreaux’s or a burger at Ground Round.
-Try a fresh crepe from our own Paris-trained chef at Brioche or legendary tamales in a castle home at Barbosa’s Castillo … or chill out in a cozy booth at Geneo’s for homemade calzones.
-Long-standing names like the D & G Pub, Betty’s Cafe and Fredrick Inn offer local faves in a classic St. Joe setting.
+Try a fresh crepe or macaron from Seventh St. Cafe or head east…or chill out in a cozy booth at Geneo’s for homemade calzones.
+Long-standing names like the D & G Pub, Betty’s Cafe, Barbosa’s, and Fredrick Inn offer local faves in a classic St. Joe setting.
 Craving a steak?
 Head to the Hoof & Horn near the St. Joseph Stockyards.
 This historic gem serves up great steak and some history.
-For upscale dining, Bad Art Bistro and Ostrea promise a memorable experience.
 If you have a craving for an old favorite, check out our nationally-known options like Cheddar’s, 54th Street and others at the Shoppes at North Village.

 When it comes to local eateries, St. Joseph isn’t messing around.
 For donuts, check out Gold ‘N Glaze, a nostalgic but hip shop celebrating 50 years and offering gourmet coffee.
 For barbecue, the First Ward House, opened in 1878, smokes their own meats and has a spacious outdoor deck.
 Opened in 1918 as a Jewish Kosher deli, the red vinyl booths at Magoon’s Famous Delicatessen offer lunch by day and great music by night — with an eclectic collection of antiques and oddities.
 (They’re known for homemade ham salad, cheesecake and Reubens.)
 The Fredrick Inn is a long-time name for steaks and prime rib, and Il Lazzarone brings wood-fired pizzas in an oven shipped here from Italy.
 Biscuits and gravy?
 It’s got to be Betty’s Cafe.
 And we could go on and on … Come to St. Joseph and find your own new favorite.